ChatGPT Brand Monitoring: How to Track Brand Visibility in AI Answers

 Semrush fits easily into existing SEO workflows.
 You set up your brand name and key queries, then track share of voice and sentiment over time.
 Profound goes deeper into which individual articles or pages are being cited in ChatGPT responses — useful for content teams who need to know what to edit.
 Wordlift focuses on entity recognition, helping you structure your site so AI models parse your brand correctly.

 Most of these tools offer free trials or limited free tiers.
 Test one against a handful of your brand’s most common queries before committing to a subscription.
 The right tool depends on whether you need basic monitoring or citation-level analysis.
-Either way, you’ll get a clearer answer to how to see brand visibility in chatgpt at scale without guessing.
+Either way, you’ll get a clearer answer to how to see brand visibility in ChatGPT at scale without guessing.

 How to Turn Visibility Data Into Actionable Improvements